Does a Warning Sign Affect Injury Liability for a Property Owner?

 In any of these circumstances, the sign’s presence would not be enough to make people alert to the potential dangers of entering an area, preventing them from making an informed decision to assume the risks.
 If you are a property owner planning on putting up warning signs, failing to make it noticeable to others can still put you at risk for liability in the event of an accident.

-While neither property owners or guests want to consider becoming involved in a premises liability accident, the presence of a warning sign may have an impact on determining liability in a resulting claim.
+While neither property owners nor guests want to consider becoming involved in a premises liability accident, the presence of a warning sign may have an impact on determining liability in a resulting claim.
 Both parties can benefit from understanding how the presence of a sign can affect such a lawsuit.
 If you or a family member was seriously injured in an accident, call a Las Vegas injury attorney at Cogburn Law today for a free case consultation.
 You can call us at (702) 748-7777.